marcosbarbero/micrometer-try-out/README.md

 ### Load Test - Gatling

-Now that everything is settle you can just run the Gatling script for a load test using the following command:
+Now that everything is settled you can just run the Gatling script for a load test using the following command:

 ```bash
 $ mvn gatling:test